SexyCoders/time.js/README.md

 No installation needed, just include the file in your javascript project!

-:alert: Please note that the file IS NOT uglyfied!
+:warning: Please note that the file IS NOT uglyfied!
 You will have to use your own parser to do that!

 # Functions